daattali/beautiful-jekyll/Research.md

 [The Promise of Economic Integration: Evidence from the First Bank in an American Indian Nation](assets/WFT_Nov2021_final_identified.pdf) (with D.L.
 Feir and Rachel L. Wellhausen)<br>
 Under Review.

 [Does Transparency Improve Public Policy?
-Evidence from a Tax Incentive Transparency Initiative](assets/TJ_NBER_2022.pdf) (with Nathan M. Jensen)
+Evidence from a Tax Incentive Transparency Initiative](assets/GASB_anon.pdf) (with Nathan M. Jensen)<br>
+Under Review.

 ### Works in Progress